FilipLundby/DynamicCameraSystem/README.md

 1. [Install the plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) and enable it through `Project Settings` -> `Plugins`.
 2. Add a `Camera3D` to your scene (if you haven't already).
-3. Add one or more `CameraDynamic3D` nodes.
+3. Add one or more `CameraDynamic` nodes.
-4. Tick the `current` checkbox on `CameraDynamic3D`*.

 You are now ready to make the camera follow or look at whatever you want.

-*If you've got multiple `CameraDynamic3D` in your scene, make sure only one is checked.
-Setting a camera as `current` at runtime will automatically disable all the others.
+Optionally you can also add a `CameraSwitcher` node.
+It lets you manually switch between cameras.
+Useful while testing.

 ## Examples